While Japan is usually the overwork capital of the world, the New Year’s holidays here do offer chance for everyone to just relax.

 After your prayers at the shrine, you can purchase an omikuji (fortune slip), usually for ¥100.
 The small pieces of paper are random and tell you your luck in the new year.
 There are several tiers of luck, but it might look like this:

 - Daikichi (大吉): Excellent luck, Great blessing

 - Kichi (吉): Good luck, blessing

 - Daikyo (大凶): Terrible luck, certain disaster, great curse

 They can also tell you your yearly forecast for everything from romance to work.
 If you don’t draw the best luck in omikuji, not all is lost!
 You can tie up the bad omikuji to a wooden post in the shrine to undo the bad luck.
 You can also pick up good luck charms called omamori to help you overcome whatever bad luck the fortunes predict for you.

 8. Interpret your dreams

-Your first dream of the New Year is yet another way to predict your luck in the upcoming year.
-The dream you have falling asleep on January 1st and waking up on the 2nd is called hatsuyume, or “first dream,” and to correctly interpret it, you have to watch out for the main symbols of hatsuyume.
-Of particularly good luck are the symbols of Mt.
-Fuji, a hawk, and an eggplant.
-So I guess we wish you all sweet eggplant-themed dreams in the New Year.
+In Japan, the first dream of the new year is another way to predict your luck in the upcoming year.
+The dream you have falling asleep on Jan.
+1 and waking up on the second is called hatsuyume, or first dream, and to correctly interpret it, you have to watch out for the main symbols of hatsuyume.

-These are just some of the ways to get the most out of the New Year in Japan.
-We hope it gives you some ideas and we wish you the very best, and laziest, start to 2020!
+These are just a few ways to celebrate the holidays in Japan.
+We hope it gives you some ideas and we wish you the very best start to the new year!